microsoft/debugpy/tests/timeline.md

 An *occurrence* is something that occurs on a [timeline](#Timeline); it is represented by an immutable instance of `Occurrence`.
 An occurrence is described by its *timestamp*  (`occurrence.timestamp`) and its *circumstances* (`occurrence.circumstances`), the latter being a tuple containing everything that describes the occurrence.
 By convention, the first element of the tuple is a string that identifies the *kind* of occurrence, while the following elements have different meanings depending on the kind.

-in a ptvsd debug session as seen from the perspective of a test, the fundamental occurrences and their respective circumstances are:
+in a debugpy debug session as seen from the perspective of a test, the fundamental occurrences and their respective circumstances are:

 - request sent: `('Request', command, arguments)`
 - response received: `('Response', request, body)`
 - event received: `('Event', event, body)`

-(Note that ptvsd itself never sends requests - it only receives and handles them.)
+(Note that debugpy itself never sends requests - it only receives and handles them.)

-For a response, `body` is `RequestFailure(error_message)` if the request failed, and the actual body of the response if it succeeded.
+For a response, `body` is `MessageHandlingError(error_message)` if the request failed, and the actual body of the response if it succeeded.

-There's a pseudo-occurrence called *mark*, which is never caused by ptvsd itself, and exists solely so that tests can mark important points on a timeline for ordering and debugging purposes.
+There's a pseudo-occurrence called *mark*, which is never caused by debugpy itself, and exists solely so that tests can mark important points on a timeline for ordering and debugging purposes.
 Its circumstances are `('Mark', id)`, where `id` is an arbitrary value.

 For objects representing these occurrences, named members are provided to extract individual components of `circumstances`.
 Thus, if it is a request, you can write `request.command` instead of `request.circumstances[1]`.